Tips Regarding Research Opportunities For High School Students

-If you are going with the comparative research questions, you need to ask yourself questions like what is the difference between people who consume more calories per day and those who don’t?
+If you are going with the comparative research questions, ask yourself questions like, what is the difference between people who consume more calories per day and those who don't?
 Finally, you should ask the causal research questions, such as what is the relationship between single men and single women?

 Next, you need to make sure that you have background information on the study you want to take.
-This can be done by going through a couple of different publications, journals and any other available resources.
+You can do it by going through various publications, journals, and any other available resources.
 Additionally, you need to approach scientists to walk you through by helping you to access the most relevant scientific materials.

 While it's true that going through research materials may not be easy, especially if you don't have much experience with research, you need to try and go through some concepts and familiarize yourself with them.
 Going through research articles might help you to decide what research topics can be ideal for you.

-You need to narrow down your topic to make sure you are not trying to answer all questions at once.
+It would be best to narrow down your topic to ensure you are not trying to answer all questions at once.
 Again, reading through different research materials like articles will come in handy.
 And by the way, you need to be patient at this stage because narrowing down a research question often consumes time.

 For some people, it might take quite a long time - up to months.
 But this should not discourage you.
-Instead, move at your own pace and make sure you have a research topic that will help solve a problem.
+Instead, move at your own pace and make sure you have a research topic to help solve a problem.

-When conducting your research, you mustn’t limit yourself.
-Plan your activities as usual, and don’t start skipping other vital activities.
-Create a timetable and fit in the additional activities to make sure that you are not leaving anything out and that you are doing the right thing at the right time.
+When conducting your research, you mustn't limit yourself.
+Plan your activities as usual, and don't start skipping other vital activities.
+Create a timetable and fit in the additional activities to ensure that you are not leaving anything out and doing the right thing at the right time.

-7. Some things Might Have to Be Explained a Couple of Times
+Some things Might need Explanation a Couple of Times

-It is most probably that research is a new concept to you, and it is natural that you won’t grasp some concepts immediately.
+Research is probably a new concept to you, and, naturally, you won't grasp some concepts immediately.
 Your lecturers will have to explain them to you over and over again.
-Don’t put too much pressure on yourself because you failed to understand a concept too fast.
-This is something natural, and nearly every student will experience this.
+Don't put too much pressure on yourself because you failed to understand a concept too fast.
+It is something natural, and nearly every student will experience this.

-To make sure that you grasp every concept, make sure to pay attention to detail when your scientists are guiding you.
-Jot down some notes to help you remember them easily.
-Also, watch a couple of videos and go through the notes you jotted down when in class to refresh your mind and familiarize yourself with the concepts.
+To make sure that you grasp every concept, make sure to pay attention to detail when your scientists guide you.
+Write down some notes to help you remember them easily.
+Also, watch a couple of videos and go through the notes you wrote when in class to refresh your mind and familiarize yourself with the concepts.

-Today, there is an imbalance between men and women who conduct research, and this is not good at all.
-You need to make sure to include every gender when conducting research, especially when you are in groups.
-Start by making sure that men and women are represented 50% each.
-This will solve the current imbalance we have in the research industry.
+Today, there is an imbalance between men and women who conduct research, which is not good.
+You need to include every gender when conducting research, especially when you are in groups.
+Start by making sure that men and women get represented 50% each.
+It will solve the current imbalance we have in the research industry.

 While basing your decision on the majority vote is a good bet, you should also learn to listen to the minority as they may have the soundest approach for the project.
 Most importantly, leverage arguments from both sides and decide which is best for the research.

 Like I mentioned before, you need to listen to both the majority and minority votes for successful research.
-Interact with each member by participating in conversations which aren’t related to the Science project to enhance a relaxed atmosphere for each other.
-Not only will this enhance the success of the project, but also the trust you have for one another.
+Interact with each member by participating in conversations that aren't related to the Science project to enhance a relaxed atmosphere for each other.
+It will improve the success of the project and the trust you have for one another.

-Additionally, social interactions in the group will help unveil common interests, and as such, identify valuable members to add to research projects.
+Additionally, social interactions in the group will help unveil common interests and identify valuable members to add to research projects.

-Adequately understand the experiment and prove your interests towards it.
-If you intend to carry research based on human characters, make sure that you understand all their behaviors.
+Adequately understand the experiment and prove your interest in it.
+If you intend to carry research based on human characters, make sure you know all their behaviors.

 Planning and organization are always crucial to anything you do.
 Failing to plan your research could let it fail in the long run.
-That is why you need to plan how you will collect, analyze and organize the data you will obtain when doing your research.
+That is why you need to plan how you will collect, analyze and organize the data you will obtain when researching.

-If you will be doing research that relates to anything about human behavior, it is best if you use a computer program for the collection of data.
-This is because you will need more data when dealing with such kinds of data to reach a research conclusion.
+If you will be doing research that relates to anything about human behavior, it is best to use a computer program to collect data.
+You will need more data when dealing with such kinds of data to reach a research conclusion.

 You need to be aware of some misinterpretations.
 So it would be best if you made sure that you critically assess the results you obtained.
 Additionally, you need to ask yourself whether the results you got are realistic.
 If you notice or realize any discrepancies, make sure to redo the work and make sure you have realistic results this time around.

-This doesn’t mean that you need to copy another research.
-What it means is that you need to make sure that the results you obtain closely relate to other studies that were done in the past.
+It doesn't mean that you need to copy another research.
+It means that you need to make sure that the results you obtain closely relate to other studies that were done in the past.
 In other words, you need to make your results realistic.

 Some people have had success by first experimenting using their questions before they start the actual research.
-This helps you identify any possible mistakes and make corrections before starting the actual research.
+It helps you identify any possible mistakes and make corrections before starting the actual research.